-Our business requires the collection, transmission, and retention of large volumes of confidential and proprietary information, including personally identifiable information of our Members, customers, leads, vendors, and employees in various information technology systems that we maintain and in those maintained by third parties with which we interact.
+Our business requires the collection, transmission, and retention of large volumes of confidential and proprietary information, including personal information of our Members, customers, leads, vendors, and employees in various information technology systems that we maintain and in those maintained by third parties with which we interact.
 Anyone who is able to circumvent our security measures or those of our third-party service providers could misappropriate such confidential or proprietary information, including that of third parties such as our Members, cause interruption in our operations, damage our information technology infrastructure, damage our reputation, or otherwise damage our business.
 We may need to expend significant resources to protect against security breaches or to address problems caused by such breaches, and the potential risk of security breaches may increase as we introduce new technology systems and services.
 Any actual security breaches could result in legal and financial exposure, including litigation and other potential liability, and a loss of confidence in our security measures, which could have a material adverse effect on our business, financial condition, and operating results and our reputation as a brand, business partner, and employer.
 In addition, employee error or malfeasance or other errors in the storage, use, or transmission of any such information could result in disclosure to third parties.
 If this should occur, we could incur significant expenses addressing such problems.
-Since we collect and store Member, customer, and vendor information, including credit card banking information, these risks are heightened.
-In addition, our role as a credit card merchant may also put us at a greater risk of being targeted by hackers and requires us to comply with certain regulatory requirements.
-See also the risk factor itted "We depend on the integrity and reliability of our information technology infrastructure, and any related interruptions or inadequacies may have a
+Since we collect and store Member, customer, and vendor information, including credit card and banking information, these risks are heightened.
+In addition, our role as a credit card on the integrity and reliability of our information technology infrastructure, and any related interruptions or inadequacies may have a material adverse effect on our business, financial condition, and operating results."

-In addition, the use and handling of certain types of information, including personally identifiable and financial information, is regulated by evolving and increasingly demanding laws, rules, and regulations, such as the European Union General Data Protection Regulation, which became effective in May 2018, the Brazil Law on General Data Protection, which became effective in January 2020, the California Consumer Privacy Act, or the CCPA, which became effective in January 2020, the European Union Payment Services Directive 2, which became effective in January 2021 and requires stronger customer authentication for online transactions in that region, and the China Personal Information Protection Law, which became effective in November 2021.
-These laws impose continuing, and at times new, responsibilities on our operations, including, among other things, the collection, deletion, disclosure, and maintenance of personally identifiable and financial information of our Members and their customers and could present technological challenges and negatively impact our sales.
-These privacy and data security laws, rules, and regulations are increasing in their complexity, enactment, and amendments.
-As such, compliance with these laws, rules, and regulations and potential and actual conflicts amongst them in the various jurisdictions in which we operate have resulted in greater compliance burden and risk and increased costs for us.
-If we fail to comply with these privacy and data security laws, rules, and regulations, which could have a material adverse effect to significant litigation, monetary damages, and regulatory enforcement actions or fines in one or more jurisdictions, which could have a material adverse effect on our operating results.
+In addition, the use and handling of certain types of information, including personal and financial information, is regulated by evolving and increasingly demanding laws, rules, and regulations, such as the European Union General Data Protection Regulation, which became effective in May 2018, the Brazil Law on General Data Protection, which became effective in January 2020 and was amended by the California Privacy Rights Act effective January 2023, the European Union Payment Services Directive 2, which became effective in January 2021 and requires stronger customer authentication for online transactions in that region, and the China Personal Information Protection Law, which became effective in November 2021.
+These laws impose continuing, and at times new, responsibilities on our operations, including, among other things, the collection, deletion, disclosure, and maintenance of personal and financial information of our Members and their customers and could present technological challenges and negatively impact our sales.
+Compliance with these laws, rules, and regulations in which we operate have resulted in greater compliance burden and risk and increased costs for us.
+If we fail to comply with these privacy and data security laws, rules, and regulations, we could be subject to significant litigation, monetary damages, and regulatory enforcement actions or fines in one or more jurisdictions, which could have a material adverse effect on our operating results.